UppaJung/loss/questions-ordered.md

   - More than one week of emails, but less than one month
   - More than one day of emails, but less than one week
   - Less than one day of emails

+Skip to end of block if participant selects `I have never lost any emails`

 Please rank the severity of the harm or loss on a scale of 1 (not harmful at all) to 7 (extremely harmful)?
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [ 1 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 2 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 3 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 4 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 5 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 6 ]&nbsp;&nbsp;&nbsp;&nbsp;[ 7 ]&nbsp;&nbsp;&nbsp;